Form (education)

 A form is an educational stage, class, or grouping of pupils in a school.
 The term is used predominantly in the United Kingdom, although some schools, mostly private, in other countries also use the title.
 Pupils are usually grouped in forms according to age and will remain with the same group for a number of years, or sometimes their entire school career.

 Origin

-During the Victorian era a "form" was the bench upon which pupils sat to receive lessons.
+In the Victorian era, a form was the bench upon which pupils sat to receive lessons.
 In some smaller schools the entire school would be educated in a single room, with different age groups sitting on different benches.